Adaptive radiation: Malawi cichlids

-Victoria cichlids
+Victoria's cichlids

 Lake Victoria's cichlids are also a species flock, once composed of some 500 or more species.
 The deliberate introduction of the Nile Perch (Lates niloticus) in the 1950s proved disastrous for Victoria cichlids, and the collective biomass of the Victoria cichlid species flock has decreased substantially and an unknown number of species have become extinct.
 However, the original range of morphological and behavioral diversity seen in the lake's cichlid fauna is still mostly present today, if endangered.
 These again include cichlids specialized for niches across the trophic spectrum, as in Tanganyika and Malawi, but again, there are standouts.
 Victoria is famously home to many piscivorous cichlid species, some of which feed by sucking the contents out of mouthbrooding females' mouths.
 Victoria's cichlids constitute a far younger radiation than even that of Lake Malawi, with estimates of the age of the flock ranging from 200,000 years to as little as 14,000.